GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Understanding aggregation keys'
 subhead: >
-  What aggregation keys are, how they're used, and how you can translate goals into keys.
+  What aggregation keys are, how they're used in the Attribution Reporting API, and how you can translate goals into keys.
 description: >
-  What aggregation keys are, how they're used, and how you can translate goals into keys.
+  What aggregation keys are, how they're used in the Attribution Reporting API, and how you can translate goals into keys.
 date: 2022-12-15
 updated: 2023-08-25
 authors: